 Settle IRS back taxes for a fraction of what is owed if you can prove you meet strict IRS specifications.

-Understanding IRS Statute of Limitations
+IRS Statute of Limitations on Audits and Refunds

 Setting up a payment plan with the IRS can sometimes be the easiest solution to dealing with back taxes.
 See what payment plan fits your situation the best.